Marion Stevenson: Missionary work

-In 1892 and 1906 Stevenson attended lectures by Clement Scott on missionary work in Africa; Scott was related to Stevenson's father's first wife.
-Stevenson subsequently applied, in 1907, for a job in Kikuyu with the Church of Scotland Mission.
+In 1892 and 1906 Stevenson attended lectures by David Clement Scott on missionary work in Africa; Scott was related to Stevenson's father's first wife.
+Stevenson subsequently applied, in 1907, for a job in Kikuyu with the Church of Scotland Mission where Scott was then based and he died in that year.

 In Kenya locals called Stevenson Nyaruta, "the one with much saliva who speaks a great deal".
 She was also known as Nyamacaki or Namachecki, which her biographer, I. G. Scott, interpreted as "one who possesses many cheques" or "the one who lost a cheque-book" in the Kikuyu language.
 Stevenson acquired the name, Scott wrote in 1932, when her chequebook was stolen and she refused to give evidence against the suspected thief, who had worked in her home.
+According to Scott:

-According to Scott:Namachecki can also mean "the thin animal" or "the thin one".
+Namachecki can also mean "the thin animal" or "the thin one".
 According to the historian Derek R. Peterson, this reflected local suspicion about Stevenson's diet; rumour had it that she and the other missionaries ate human flesh and used human skulls as drinking cups.
 Stevenson was thought to have eaten Chief Kariuki, who died in Tumutumu Hospital in 1915.

 Stevenson taught Raheli Warigia, the mother of Gakaara wa Wanjaũ, the Kikuyu writer.
 Warigia and other Tumutumu women formed an organization called the "Shield of Young Girls" to protect girls from FGM.
 The group wrote: "People are being caught like sheep.
 One should be allowed to follow her own way of either agreeing to be circumcised or not without being dictated on one's own body."

 Stevenson died in Glasgow in 1930.